MinecraftForge/Documentation/docs/concepts/internationalization.md

 Usage with Blocks and Items
 ---------------------------

 Block, Item and a few other Minecraft classes have built-in translation keys used to display their names.
-These translation keys are specified by overriding `#getTranslationKey`.
-Item also has `#getTranslationKey(ItemStack)` which can be overridden to provide different translation keys depending on ItemStack NBT.
+These translation keys are specified by overriding `#getDescriptionId`.
+Item also has `#getDescriptionId(ItemStack)` which can be overridden to provide different translation keys depending on ItemStack NBT.

-By default, `#getTranslationKey` will return `block.` or `item.` prepended to the registry name of the block or item, with the colon replaced by a dot. `BlockItem`s override this method to take their corresponding `Block`'s translation key by default.
+By default, `#getDescriptionId` will return `block.` or `item.` prepended to the registry name of the block or item, with the colon replaced by a dot. `BlockItem`s override this method to take their corresponding `Block`'s translation key by default.
 For example, an item with ID `examplemod:example_item` effectively requires the following line in a language file:

 ```json
 {